-Key Christodoulides-Erhürman Meeting Set for 20 November
+Key Christodoulides-Erhürman Meeting Set for November 20

-The first face-to-face between the two leaders since Erhürman’s election is seen as pivotal for the future of Cyprus talks.
+The first face-to-face between the two leaders since Erhürman’s election is seen as pivotal for the future of Cyprus peace talks.

 Header Image